Integrating Ether wallet functionality

 Now, let's create a simple application at the entry point, src/index.ts, to test the wallet functionality.

-The EtherPortal contract allows anyone to perform transfers of Ether to a dApp.
-All deposits to a dApp are made via the EtherPortal contract.
+The EtherPortal contract allows anyone to transfer Ether into your application.
+All deposits are made via the EtherPortal contract.

 import createClient from "openapi-fetch";